 Pressure Cooker Chicken Enchilada Pasta is a fusion of Tex-Mex and Italian.
 It’s a quick, one pot meal, perfect for a busy weeknight, and one of our favorite pressure cooker chicken recipes!

 One of my family’s favorite meals is Mexican Stuffed Shells.
 So when I saw Lizzy’s, Your Cup of Cake, 1 Pot Chicken Enchilada Pasta recipe, I pinned it so I could turn it in to a one pot pressure cooker recipe.

-I was headed out of town and wanted to get this recipe posted, but no one was home to help me eat it.
+I was headed out of town and wanted to get this easy chicken recipe posted, but no one was home to help me eat it.
 So I enjoyed it, let it cool for a while on the counter, and then put it in the fridge to cool down so I could freeze it for a meal next week.
 I left to run an errand and while I was gone one of my sons came home and helped himself to some pasta.

 He loved it so much that the next day when he was hungry he pulled it out of the freezer and used a knife to break off a chunk he could heat up in the microwave to eat for lunch.